smissingham/missingham.net/content/Technology/Demonstrating Software.md

 Even if your audience explicitly asked to see how it works, or how it comes together, they don't need to see how it works.
 Not yet.

-> [!important] The how is only of interest to your audience once they've already come to believe that what you're showing is for them!
+> [!important] The "how" is only of interest to your audience _after_ they've already come to believe that what you're showing is for them!

 Refer back to "So What".
 Focus on value, on outcomes, on benefits, and only resort to showing the "How" once your audience has already committed themself to the belief that this IS for them.

+I prefer to backlog the sausage making showcases to second or third steps, only once you've won the hearts and minds.

+With this all said, don't avoid showing them *how* they will **use** the system.
+They need to see themselves using the tool, and understand how they will use it for their work.
+Be careful here, stay only to critical elements of a day in their life, and don't delve into the "how it works".
+This is key to differentiate.

 ## Show the last thing first